schauder/schauder.github.io/_posts/2018/2018-01-27-dont-convince-your-coworkers-to-tdd.md

 If so you made a big step forward.
 If everybody acknowledges there is a problem it is much easier to convince people to do something about it.

-If your opinions differ you have another discussion upcoming: How do you arrive to so different evaluations and what to do about it.
+If your opinions differ you have another discussion upcoming: How do you arrive to so different evaluations and what to do about it?

 Let's assume for now you agree on having a quality problem.
 Where does it come from?